BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning

-This initialization provides a safe and task-adaptive update, accelerating convergence and improving optimization stability.
+This initialization provides a safe and task-adaptive update that follows the oracle direction within the OSS, which accelerates convergence and improves optimization stability.

-Figure~\ref{olrf} provides an overview of the complete orthogonal low-rank fusion pipeline, including the construction of the orthogonal safe subspace and its LoRA-based implementation.
-After the current task is learned, the bridge-layer parameters are updated as
+Figure~\ref{olrf} provides an overview of the complete orthogonal low-rank fusion pipeline, including the construction of the OSS and its LoRA-based implementation.
+After the current task is learned, the bridge-layer parameters are updated as: